DangerCove/support.dangercove.com/_posts/2020-01-04-the-indicator-does-not-update.md

 ---
 date: 2020-01-04
-title: The updicator doesn't update
+title: The indicator doesn't update
 categories:
   - Timeless
 description: "I'm investigating a bug that seems to affect when the indicator is updated."